Todaime/KBP/README.md

 This repository contains the implementation of the evaluation method for end-to-end Knowledge Base Population (KBP) systems.

-A script for the evaluation of custom methods on the DWIE dataset is also provided.

 ## Leaderboard
 <div align="center">
 <table>